janadamdam/202323190-janadamdam-assignment4/docs/technical-documentation.md

 fetch(`https://api.pexels.com/v1/search?query=${query}`)
 ```

+* Handles:

+  * empty input
+  * failed requests
+  * no results found

+This feature demonstrates working with external APIs and asynchronous JavaScript.

 ---

+### 7. Tooltip User Guidance

+* A tooltip appears when hovering over the mode button
+* It explains how to switch between views
+* Improves usability and user understanding

+---

 ## Error Handling

-- Empty input fields show clear error messages
+* Empty input fields show clear messages
-- Invalid email format is detected
+* Invalid email format is detected
-- If no projects match a filter, a message is shown
+* No matching projects shows a message
-- If API fails → user-friendly error message appears
-- If no images found → message is displayed
+* API errors display user-friendly feedback

 ---

+## Performance Considerations

+* Efficient DOM updates (only necessary elements updated)
+* LocalStorage used instead of repeated input
+* Images optimized and loaded dynamically
+* Minimal unnecessary re-renders

+---

 ## Conclusion

-This project extends the previous portfolio by adding more advanced functionality such as API integration, improved filtering, and state management using localStorage.

-The addition of the “Find Inspiration” feature allows users to interact with external data, making the website more dynamic and engaging.
-Features like project filtering, favorites, and persistent user data improve the overall user experience.

-Overall, the project demonstrates how JavaScript can be used to combine user interaction, conditional logic, and external data to create a more interactive and functional web application.
+This project demonstrates how multiple web development concepts can be combined into a complete application.
+It integrates user interaction, conditional logic, external APIs, and persistent data storage to create a functional and polished portfolio website.